 The estimated value of the average catch of sardines was shown in figure 3.
-The estimated monthly average values of catch are almost similar during the regular fishing periods.
+The estimated monthly average values of catch are almost similar to that of regular fishing periods.
 This is by estimating the values from the average running price of sardines in 2020 in Bulan, Sorsogon at PhP 20.00-25.00.
 Recent paper, made use of PhP 20.00 price to determine approximate value of sardines' production in Bulan, Sorsogon.
 Highest value was obtained at the beginning of COVID 19 pandemic.
-The month of March recorded more than

-PhP 6M revenue and the lowest in October which registered around PhP 2M (Figure 3).
-It is also worth noting that during the months of September, October and early part of November around 7 weather disturbances namely Leona tropical storm (TS), Ofel a tropical depression (TD), Pepitoa Typhoon (Ty), Quinta (Ty), Rolly a super typhoon, Tonyo (TS) and Ulysses (Ty) (Annual tropical cyclone tracks) that directly passed and/or had affected the Samar-Bicol area which could possibly contributed to the low catch volume in the area due to sailing/fishing restrictions by Philippine Maritime Authorities.
+The month of March recorded more than PhP 6M revenue and the lowest in October which registered around PhP 2M (Figure 3).It is also worth noting that during the months of September, October and early part of November around 7 weather disturbances namely Leona tropical storm (TS), Ofel a tropical depression (TD), Pepitoa Typhoon (Ty), Quinta (Ty), Rolly a super typhoon, Tonyo (TS) and Ulysses (Ty) (Annual tropical cyclone tracks) that directly passed and/or had affected the Samar-Bicol area which could possibly contributed to the low catch volume in the area due to sailing/fishing restrictions by Philippine Maritime Authorities.

 Then by later part November and December, sardines catch rose up since these are the months that represents second peak season for the year (Rola et al., 2018).
-Furthermore, these months have clear and fair-weather conditions that favor fishing activities in the area.
+Furthermore, clear and fair-weather conditions of November-December favored fishing activities in the area.

-The low price of sardines in Bulan, which was attributed to several economic factors such as law of supply and demand which was caused by higher supply but low demand had been the main factor for the decline of its market price.
-According to respondents, due to the influx of sardines in the port complex and the limited buyers and shipment to Manila and other parts of Luzon that houses canneries influenced the low price of sardines.
-Additionally, the scarcity of ice in the municipality plus the abundance of sardines had forced some fishers to dump their catch since their catches can neither anymore be bought nor sold to local markets in Bicol.
+The low price of sardines in Bulan, might to higher supply and low demand.
+According to the matrix made by the respondents, the influx of sardines in the port complex and the limited buyers, shipment to Manila and other parts of Luzon for canneries influenced the low price of sardines.
+Additionally, the scarcity of ice in the municipality and the abundance of sardines forced some fishers to dump their catch since their catches could neither anymore be bought nor sold to local markets.
 Given these scenarios, fishers and operators incur an income loss estimated to about PhP 11M representing 40% of the annual production value in Bulan estimated at PhP 38M at an average price of PhP20.00 (fig. 4).